gabriellemalate/MoodMemory/README.md

 - I want to consistently log my mood with necessary information without having to think about what to write.
 (Prompts, Required Input)
 - I want to be able to retroactively add notes to previous entries (Insight Commenter)
 - I want the ability look at my moods, my sleep, and more and easily assess patterns (Maps / Graphs - currently for mood & sleep)
+- I want to keep track of my entry statistics (total counter & streak)
 - I want an easy, succinct way to explain how I feel. ('"Emoji-Emotion Display" Choices' Array)
+- I want to have a clear list to track my foremost concerns (Trigger box)
 - I want a place where I can peruse through all of my past moods, and be able to sort & search through them.
 (Mood Logs Page.
 Search function.
 Sort function)
 - I want the ability to look back through years of my logs since I began logging, and see my patterns.
 (Toggle Mood Map Controls - Yr, Mo, Wk, Day)
 - *in development* I want to have the option to track my consumptions - food, medication, etc; and be able to track symptoms from my menses (extended log)